LiorMish/Information-Retrieval-Wikipedia-Search-Engine/README.md

 # Search anchor:
 Returns all search results that contain a query word in the anchor text of articles, ordered in descending order of the number of query words that appear in the text linking to the page.
 For example, a document with an anchor text that matches two of the query words will be ranked before a document with anchor text that matches only one query term.

+# Get page_rank:
+Returns PageRank values for a list of provided wiki article IDs.

+# Get page_view:
+Returns the number of page views that each of the provide wiki articles had in August 2021.